Reviews You Can Rely On

 Some consider clunky looking

 Who it is best for: The Bogs Classic II Tall is a boot made for anyone working in wet, muddy, or snowy conditions.
 These calf-height boots have moderate insulation, dependable waterproofing, and are comfortable enough to wear all day.
 They perform equally well in wilderness environments as they do in backyard spring muck.
-Anyone from outdoor professionals to homeowners who need protection during stormy seasons wouldn't be disappointed by a pair of these.
+Anyone from outdoor professionals to homeowners who need protection during stormy seasons would be happy with a pair of these.
 Their seamless neoprene upper provides more comfort than boots with a rubber shaft, and aggressive outsoles add confident traction.

 Why we love it: These boots feature a seamless construction- meaning that the transition between the sole and upper has no stitching, which is a common fail point on rain boots.
+They passed every waterproofing test we put them through, even on the upper neoprene portion.
 You can head out into the weather knowing that your feet will stay dry.
 There is a unique heel lock collar that minimizes friction by preventing heel lift, keeping your boot in place on your foot when you're in deep mud.
 They also feature a heel stud, making it a simple affair to take them off.
 These Bogs are lighter in weight than most comparable work boots.
 All these features impressed our testing team, with one saying, “Comfort is where these boots truly shine.”

 Should you buy it?
 They aren't the tallest boots available, but the flood height offers solid protection for all but the most extreme conditions.
 We will say that these boots might be overkill for some wearers.
 If you're just looking for footwear to keep your feet dry as you walk from home to coffee shop or office on a city sidewalk, these will be out of place.
-If you need a boot that can handle tough conditions without sacrificing comfort, this is it.
+They are warm and burly.
+We can see them being described as clunky if you are in a warmer environment that doesn't require as much weather protection.
+But if you need a boot that can handle tough conditions without sacrificing comfort, this is it.
 The Bogs Classic II Tall boots aren't just protective—they're built to make demanding days more manageable and comfortable on your feet.

 Read more: Bogs Classic II Tall review